Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure

-\end{lemma} In the proof, we explicitly construct an MDP and show that the estimation error $\eps_h := \| \hat{V}^\pi_h - V^*_h \|_\infty$ satisfies the recursion $ \eps_h = \eps_{h+1} + \eps_{h+1}^2$, resulting in a doubly exponential blow-up; moreover, this behavior is precisely due to the nonlinearity in the low-rank estimator~\eqref{eq:est}.
-A slight change to the MDP results in exponential error growth even for very small $\eps$, e.g., $\eps << 1/H$.
-This example illustrates that reinforcement learning with low-rank structure is more nuanced than its linear counterpart, and that the constant horizon assumption in~\cite{serl} is not merely an artifact of their analysis.
-This motivates us to consider additional assumptions, beyond $Q^*_h$ being low rank, in order to achieve stable and sample-efficient learning with long horizons.
+This example illustrates that reinforcement learning with low-rank structure is more nuanced than low-rank estimation without dynamics, and that the constant horizon assumption in~\cite{serl} is not merely an artifact of their analysis.
+Furthermore, as the entries of $Q^*_h$ are similar in magnitude, the blow up in error is not due to the missing entry containing most of the signal.
+This motivates us to consider additional assumptions beyond $Q^*_h$ being low rank.
+In the above example, the optimal state-action pair $(2,2)$ is not observed, and the reward $r_h$ and transition kernel $P_h$ are not low-rank.
+To achieve stable and sample-efficient learning with long horizons, we will consider when additional structures in the MDP dynamics can be exploited to identify and sample from the optimal action.